Itsukushima: Location and geography

 An aerial view of the Itsukushima-jinja torii and the main island from the ropeway/hiking trails of Miyajima.

 Itsukushima is mountainous and sparsely settled.
 It has an elementary school and a middle school.
 There are no traffic signals.
-It is rural and mountainous, only 30.39 km2, and has a population of about 2000.
+It is rural and mountainous, has an area of only 30.39 km2, and has a population of about 2,000.
 There are no cities, only small towns with simple houses and privately owned shops.
 The islanders work hard to preserve the forests and respect nature.

 Frequent ferry services, operated by JR West (JR Miyajima ferry) and by Miyajima Matsudai Tourist Ship, carry traffic between the island and the mainland at Miyajimaguchi.
 The trip takes about ten minutes.
 There is an hourly express passenger ferry to Hiroshima harbour.

 Miyajima's maple trees are renowned throughout Japan and blanket the island in crimson in the autumn.
 Momiji manjū, pastries filled with azuki jam or custard, are popular souvenirs and carry maple-leaf emblems.
 Many other varieties, such as chocolate and cheese, are available.
 Because the island is seen as sacred, trees may not be cut for lumber.
 Sika deer roam freely.
 Deer are thought of as sacred in the native Shinto religion because they are considered messengers of the gods.
 They walk the streets of the city, not afraid of the tourists.